To get involved with The Social Action Network, please contact Susie Selbst.

 Every year at this time we join other area Reform congregations to collect food for those in our community who are hungry.
 Food and paper products are donated to The Ark.

-Twice a year we hold a blood drive for LifeSource to help those Chicagoans in need of blood and blood products.
+Twice a year The Social Action Network coordinates a blood drive for LifeSource to help those Chicagoans in need of blood and blood products.
 Committee members and donors are needed.

 G’milut Chasadim Programs for Young Families